The Thread: Accessible Air Travel

 - Before my chair is taken, I have the ground crew make sure that a gate delivery tag request is attached.

-- Once on the plane, I speak with the head of the cabin crew to make sure as soon as the plane lands, he/she will contact the ground crew to let them know about my chair and to confirm it will be brought up to the gate of the aircraft so I can leave the jetway.
+- Once on the plane, I speak with the head of the cabin crew to make sure as soon as the plane lands, they will contact the ground crew to let them know about my chair and to confirm it will be brought up to the gate of the aircraft so I can leave the jetway.

 Be flexible.
 It is usually not because the crew does not care about power chairs that creates problems.
 It is usually because of a lack of knowledge.
 Make sure everyone understands where you are coming from in a respectful manner and they will be respectful to you.